The Heart of Europe, Pearl of the Danube

-It always feels great to return to a city you loved so much before.
-This was about right to return to the city I was almost four years ago when I went with my family on a Central Europe trip.
-And for sure it will not be the last and won’t pass another 4 years to return but much less than that.
+It always feels great to return to a city you love so much before.
+This was about the right time to enjoy once again the stunning Budapest.
+And for sure it will not be the last and won’t pass many years either to step back in its pavements.
 It keeps impressing me as for the first time for its elegance and great planning of urbanism with so much to see and do everywhere and the amazing food.

 It is really unbelievable the fate the city had for the past centuries.
-Destroyed many times, being the most recent the great destruction suffered during WWII, it always recovered from the rubble, and thanks goodness it kept and retained, and rebuilt after the war, most of the incredible Austro-Hungarian impressive constructions.
+Destroyed many times, being the most recent the great destruction suffered during WWII, it has always recovered from the rubble, and thanks goodness it kept, retained, and rebuilt after the war most of the incredible Austro-Hungarian impressive constructions.
 Only Vienna (as the capital of the Empire than once was) can rival with such elegance and opulence, but Budapest does not come short.
-Both cities always competed with each other in having the best and grandest of them.
+Both cities have always competed with each other in having the best and grandest of them.

-A very important point here, although described as places to see in the list below, are two places highly recommend to get inside, and to my point of view, a must!: the Parliament and the Opera.
+A very important point here, although described later on in the sights to see, there are at least two of the places highly recommend to get inside, and to my point of view, a must!: the Parliament and the Opera.
 The Parliament is a little bit more tricky in the way you get tickets.
-Either you present yourself there and head to the ticket office (you will be escorted there), and if any tour available for the day left, they will tell you when, otherwise they can book you on the next available, likely the following day.
-Or for a better smoother planification, go online and pre-book it.
+Either you present yourself there and head to the ticket office (you will be escorted there), and if any tour available for the day left, they will tell you when, otherwise they can book you on the next available likely the following day.
+Or for a better, smoother planification, go online and pre-book it.
 Make sure you have with you the passport or European ID card as it is mandatory to have it in order to get inside.
 For the opera, there are more frequent tours, although you should get the ticket in the morning for the next available tour that might already be in the afternoon, or otherwise the following day.
-Remember that during high season months there are thousands of people having the same idea and the tours sell-out quickly, so don’t get disappointed.
+Remember that during the high season months there are thousands of people having the same idea and the tours sell-out quickly, so don’t get disappointed.
 Plan beforehand.

 Coming to food subject, you are in paradise.
 Hungarian cuisine is incredibly tasty and good, and although the prices have gone up quite a lot in the lapse of time I was visiting the city for the first time to this one now, those are still very competitive and quality still as good as always.
 Of course there is not really need to mention here that as for any large city where thousands of tourist visit each day, there are tourist traps, therefore have a look at few places before making a decision on where to go.
 Why to over pay or get low quality at higher prices when sometimes next door is a great place!